 The song quickly became a Christmas favorite, though it suffered through some persecution as it was banned by the Church because its author's subsequent vocal anti-slavery views, and it's composer was accused of being a Jew.
 But the song could not be kept down, and continued to be sung and loved by the masses.

 It made it's way to America in 1855 when it was translated into English by John Sullivan Dwight, a Unitarian minister and journalist who was drawn to the implied abolitionist tone of the song.
 It was Dwight that translated Cappeau's words to say,

 Chains shall He break, for the slave is our brother,O Holy Night quickly became a favorite in the US.

 And in His name all oppression shall cease.

-O Holy Night is one of my favorite Christmas songs, but one of its weaknesses is its difficulty.
-It's often sung by those who should have passed on the opportunity, as demonstrated in this hilarious rendition.
-Granted, that version was done badly on purpose, but I often prefer instrument-only versions to those that are sung.
+O Holy Night is one of my favorite Christmas songs.
+I often prefer instrument-only versions to those that are sung.
 I enjoy listening to the power of the music, and silently supplying the words on my own.

 The Amazing Story of O Holy Night